-From the perspective of western medicine, fibromyalgia is a medically unexplained syndrome characterized by chronic widespread pain, a heightened and painful response to pressure, insomnia, fatigue, and depression.
+From the perspective of western medicine, fibromyalgia is a medically unexplained syndrome characterized by chronic widespread pain, a heightened and painful response to pressure, insomnia, fatigue and depression.

-While not all affected persons experience all associated symptoms, the following symptoms commonly occur together:
+While not all affected persons experience all associated symptoms, the following symptoms commonly occur together -- chronic pain, debilitating fatigue, difficulty sleeping, anxiety, depression, joint stiffness, chronic headaches, dryness, hypersensitivity, inability to concentrate (called "fibro fog"), incontinence, irritable bowel syndrome, numbness, tingling or poor circulation in the hands and feet, painful menstrual cramps or restless legs syndrome

-- chronic pain

-- debilitating fatigue

-- · difficulty sleeping

-- anxiety

-- depression

-- joint stiffness

-- chronic headaches

-- dryness in mouth, nose, and eyes

-- · hypersensitivity

-- inability to concentrate (called "fibro fog")

-- incontinence

-- irritable bowel syndrome

-- numbness, tingling or poor circulation in the hands and feet

-- painful menstrual cramps

-- · restless legs syndrome

-On its own fibromyalgia does not result in any physical damage to the body or its tissues and there are no laboratory tests which can confirm this diagnosis.
+On its own fibromyalgia does not result in any physical damage to the body or its tissues and there are no laboratory tests that can confirm this diagnosis.
 Symptoms often begin after a physical or emotional trauma, but in many cases there appears to be no triggering event.
 Women are more prone to develop the disorder than are men, and the risk of fibromyalgia increases with age.